Janice J. Chou, Ph.D.

 Molecular Genetics of Heritable Human Disorders

 We conduct research to delineate the pathophysiology and develop novel therapies for the two major subtypes of type I glycogen storage disease (GSD-I), GSD-Ia and GSD-Ib.
 GSD-Ia is caused by a deficiency in the liver/kidney/intestine-restricted glucose-6-phosphatase-α (G6Pase-α or G6PC) and GSD-Ib is caused by a deficiency in the ubiquitously expressed glucose-6-phosphate transporter (G6PT or SLC37A4).
 G6Pase-α is an endoplasmic reticulum (ER) transmembrane protein that regulates intracellular glucose production by catalyzing the hydrolysis of G6P to glucose and phosphate.
 The active sites of G6Pase-α faces into the ER lumen and depend on G6PT, another ER transmembrane protein, to translocate G6P from the cytoplasm into the lumen.
 To function, G6Pase-α must couple with G6PT to form a functional G6Pase-α/G6PT complex that maintains interprandial glucose homeostasis.
-GSD-Ia and GSD-Ib patients manifest a common metabolic phenotype of impaired glucose homeostasis and a severe long-term complication of hepatocellular adenoma/carcinoma (HCA/HCC).
+GSD-Ia and GSD-Ib patients manifest a common metabolic phenotype of impaired glucose homeostasis and long-term complications of hepatocellular adenoma/carcinoma (HCA/HCC) and renal disease.
 There is no cure for GSD-Ia and GSD-Ib.
-We have generated animal models of both disorders which are being exploited to both delineate the disease more precisely and develop new treatment approaches, including gene therapy.
-We have also generated several efficacious G6Pase-α- and G6PT-expressing recombinant adeno-associated virus (rAAV) vectors and provided a proof of principle gene therapy in murine GSD-Ia and GSD-Ib that is safe, efficacious, and appropriate for entering clinical trials.
-In 2018, our rAAV-G6PC/rAAV-co-G6PC vector (US patent #9,644,216; European patent # EP3074510) technology was licensed to Ultragenyx Pharmaceutical Inc (Novato, CA) who are currently undertaking a phase I/II clinical trial for GSD-Ia (NCT03517085).
-The initial dose-escalation trial is currently in progress and no safety issues have been reported to date.
+We have generated animal models of both disorders which are being exploited to delineate the disease more precisely and develop new treatment approaches, including gene therapy.
+We have also generated several efficacious G6Pase-α- and G6PT-expressing recombinant adeno-associated virus (rAAV) vectors and provided proof of principle gene therapy in murine GSD-Ia and GSD-Ib that is safe, efficacious, and appropriate for entering clinical trials.
+Our rAAV-G6PC/rAAV-co-G6PC vector technology (US patent #9,644,216) was licensed to Ultragenyx Pharmaceutical Inc (Novato, CA) who has undertaken clinical trials for GSD-Ia, now in phase III (NCT05139316).
+We then generated rAAV-G6PC1-S298C and rAAV-co-G6PC1-S298C vectors (US patent #10,415,044) with increased efficacy, which was shared with Moderna (MA), led to their co-G6PC1-S298C mRNA-3745 therapy entering phase I/II clinical trial (NCT05095727).
 We have begun to explore alternative genetic technologies for GSD-I therapies.
-We have established formal collaborations under the CRADA with CRISPR Therapeutics (Cambridge, MA) and Beam Therapeutics (Cambridge, MA) to evaluate the efficacy of CRISPR/Cas9-based and adenine base editor (ABE)-based gene editing systems, respectively, to correct gene specific G6PC mutations in animal models of GSD-Ia.
+We have established formal collaborations under the CRADA with CRISPR Therapeutics (Cambridge, MA) and Beam Therapeutics (Cambridge, MA) to evaluate the efficacy of CRISPR/Cas9-based and adenine base editor (ABE)-based gene editing systems, respectively, to correct gene-specific G6PC mutations in animal models of GSD-Ia.

 Biography